arnaudbrubacher/agoravote-app-frontend/README.md

 Agoravote is a frontend application built with Vue.js that serves as a platform for managing groups, posts, votes, and user authentication.
 This README provides an overview of the project, setup instructions, and usage guidelines.

+## Important: Full-Stack Application

+This is part of a full-stack application:
+- **Frontend**: This repository (Vue.js/Nuxt.js)
+- **Backend**: Located at [../agoravote-app-backend](../agoravote-app-backend) (Go/Gin)

+The backend provides critical functionality including:
+- API endpoints for all data operations
+- Database interactions
+- Authentication and authorization
+- ElectionGuard integration for secure voting

+Always consider both repositories when making changes.

 ## Features

 - **Group Management**: Create and manage groups.